-The Iron Bank On ‘Game Of Thrones’ Is So Important For This Reason
+Here's Why The Iron Bank On 'Game Of Thrones' Is So, So Important

 Even for the most hardcore of Game of Thrones fans, sometimes it's hard to keep track of the millions of characters and places in Westeros.
 So if you were watching Game of Thrones Season 7, Episode 4, "The Spoils of War," you might have noticed all this talk of the Iron Bank between Cersei and Tycho Nestoris (aka Mycroft from BBC's Sherlock.)
 Well, here's why the Iron Bank on Game of Thrones matters so much.